This delicious Texas style kolache recipe, or klobasnek, is a soft, slightly sweet dough stuffed with sausage and cheese! A classic Texas breakfast.

 In a medium bowl, mix together the flour, milk powder, salt and sugar.
 Make a well in the center, add the yeast mixture and stir to combine.
 Add the egg, stir, then the overnight dough and make sure all ingredients are fully incorporated.
 Stir in the melted butter until it forms a soft, shaggy dough.
 The dough should start to pull away from the sides of the bowl.

 On a generously floured work surface, turn out the dough and knead for 10 minutes.
 The dough should be smooth and elastic, not sticky or wet.
 Place in a clean bowl covered with a kitchen towel and let rise for 1 hour.

 Roll the dough out into a 16″ x 12″ rectangle.
-Cut the dough into 16 equal rectangles measuring about 4″ x 3″ – 4 lines across, 4 down.
+Cut the dough into 12 equal rectangles.
 Fold each slice of cheese into thirds and stack on top of each piece of dough, then place the halved hot dogs on top.
 Roll up each kolache, pulling and tucking or pinching the edges to make sure there are no holes.

-Place each of them on a sheet pan lined with parchment or a slipat silicone baking mat at least 2″ apart with the seam side down.
-Cover with a clean kitchen towel and let rise for at least an hour.
+Place each of them on a sheet pan lined with parchment or a silpat silicone baking mat at least 2″ apart with the seam side down.
+Cover with a clean kitchen towel or loose plastic wrap and let rise for at least an hour.

 See post for tools I used in this recipe.

 If you don’t like or have access to American cheese, use cheddar or any style you like.
 My favorite Texas kolaches use American and it’s why I chose to use it in this recipe.